syncfusion-content/uwp-docs/uwp/Radial-Slider/Appearance-and-Styling.md

 ## Labels

-Labels displayed along the circular path in the Radial slider can be customized by the following properties.
+Labels displayed along the circular path in the UWP Radial or Circular Slider can be customized by the following properties.

 ### Label Template